 It contains an S-user, which can also be used for SAP Store, SAP Support, SAP.com.

-The S-user of the Global Account Administrator is attached to your licensed SAP Cloud Platform Global Account and your entitlements from your consumption or subscription license.
+The S-user of the Global Account Administrator is attached to your licensed SAP BTP Global Account and your entitlements from your consumption or subscription license.
 So it is essential, that you login with the correct Global Account Administrator first.

-You may check your assigned SAP S-Users (you might have more than one) independent from SAP Cloud Platform with SAP ID Service.
+You may check your assigned SAP S-Users (you might have more than one) independent from SAP BTP with SAP ID Service.

 Your initial login to your Global Account